developmentseed/eoAPI/docs/src/intro.md

 - **STAC Items And Mosaic Raster Tiles** API built on top of [https://github.com/stac-utils/titiler-pgstac](https://github.com/stac-utils/titiler-pgstac)

 - **OGC Features and Vector Tiles** API built on top of [https://github.com/developmentseed/tipg](https://github.com/developmentseed/tipg)

 ---

+## 🌍 eoAPI: An Open-Source Community Project

+`eoAPI` is proudly open-source and driven by a dedicated community of contributors.
+We believe in the power of open collaboration and welcome anyone to contribute, discuss, and grow this tool with us.
+Join the conversations on [GitHub Discussions](https://github.com/developmentseed/eoAPI/discussions) and make a difference in the Earth Observation realm.

+---